naver/svc/README.md

 ```

 ## Examples of ControlTower
-1. For controlTower, should inherit the `SVC_{name of screen class}` class.
+1. For controlTower, should inherit the `SVC_{name of controlTower class}` class.
 2. Declare annotations `ControlTower`.
 3. Declare `RequireScreen`, `RequireViews` annotation above the class.
-4. Build you project, then `SVC_YourControlTower` will be generated automatically by svc processor.
+4. Build you project, then `SVC_{YourControlTower}` will be generated automatically by svc processor.

 ### 1. ControlTower